isc-projects/bind9/doc/notes/notes-current.rst

 New Features
 ~~~~~~~~~~~~

-- When serve-stale is enabled and stale data is available, ``named`` now
-  returns stale answers upon encountering any unexpected error in the
-  query resolution process.
-This may happen, for example, if the
-  ``fetches-per-server`` or ``fetches-per-zone`` limits are reached.
-In
-  this case, ``named`` attempts to answer DNS requests with stale data,
-  but does not start the ``stale-refresh-time`` window.
-[GL #2434]

 - A new ``purge-keys`` option has been added to ``dnssec-policy``.
 It
   sets the period of time that key files are retained after becoming
   obsolete due to a key rollover; the default is 90 days.
 This feature